MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-customize-reports.md

 1. Share the report by selecting the **Share** button.
 More information: [Share access to a dataset (preview)](/power-bi/connect-data/service-datasets-share)

 1. Select **Give permissions to customize Power BI Report**.
 This will take you to the workspace in Power BI where the sample reports will be provided.
 These reports are the copy of your out-of-the-box reports.
 You can make changes to the reports.
+More information: [Enable model customization of your analytics reports from Power BI workspace](#enable-model-customization-of-your-analytics-reports-from-power-bi-workspace)

 1. Select **Share dataset**.
 1. On the **Share dataset** dialog box, search for the recipients name or email address.